-When a data provider first contacts PDS, one of the discipline nodes will be assigned as the principal, or consulting, node for the mission, instrument, or project.
+Near the beginning of the archiving process, when a data provider first contacts PDS, one of the discipline nodes will be assigned as the principal, or consulting, node for the mission, instrument, or project.
 A large mission may have different consulting nodes for different groups of instruments; when this happens, one discipline node will be designated as the lead node.

 The consulting node provides basic training, copies of standards documents and tutorials, development materials, and advice throughout the archive development effort.
-As the archive is being designed, the consulting node recommends additional information, over and above the observational data, which should be included - calibrations, documentation, etc. When data production starts, the consulting node provides validation support for standards compliance and conducts an external peer review of data submitted; it then monitors archive quality through final delivery.
+As the archive is being designed, the consulting node recommends additional information, over and above the observational data, which should be included - calibrations, documentation, etc. When data production starts, the consulting node provides validation support2 for standards compliance and conducts an external peer review of data submitted; it then monitors archive quality through final delivery.